George Fisher (musician): Live performances

 Fisher has been known for his aggressive tirades onstage in response to heckling from audience members, which he has stated is a part of his stage persona.
 He said: "The Barnes thing eventually stopped happening but then people shouted things because they want the reaction, because I've been famous for chewing people out onstage.
 Someone threw a quarter at me in San Diego – there's a video of that online and I hope my mother never watched it because it’s pretty crazy.
 I threatened to kill their dog and everybody they knew.
 The crowd went crazy but I think most people started to realise that I'm full of shit.
 I'm not some super-sick fighter guy that's going to come offstage and do some Mortal Kombat moves.
 I detest violence.
 I watch boxing and that's all good, but I'd rather never be in a physical altercation ever again.
 I'm not saying I'm some pacifist.
 If you come up and smack me in the face you're going to have a problem, but I'm not a violent person."

-As an extreme metal vocalist, Fisher has stated his belief that the only feasible application of his voice within mainstream popular entertainment would possibly be voice acting for monsters in video games.